FAQs and Useful Information

 What do I need to do before contacting OGC for legal advice?

-Things you will need before contacting OGC for legal advice:
+Things you will need before lodging a Western Now ticket requesting legal advice:

-- Name of the person who will be instructing us (so that we can refer to them when we need to clarify details)
+• Name of the person who will be instructing OGC (so that we can refer to them when we need instructions)

-Please note, our approach is to deal with matters in order of receipt or based on our assessment of their urgency, for instance, meeting any deadlines imposed by a court or time limits imposed by legislation.
+Please note, we will respond to your ticket request within 2 business days in order of receipt or based on our assessment of urgency, for instance, meeting any deadlines imposed by a court or time limits imposed by legislation.

 What is legal professional privilege?